Leblebi (North African Chickpea Soup)

 - flatbreads for serving

-- Heat a soup pot over high heat.
-Add the oil, then the onion and salt.
+- Make the leblebi: Heat a soup pot over high heat.
+Add the oil, then the onion and a pinch of salt.
 Stir, turn the heat to low, and cover the pot.
 Check and stir after a few minutes, letting the moisture on the lid drip back into the pot to keep things steamy.
 Lower the heat if there is any browning going on, and re-cover.
 Cook like this until the onion is tender, about 15 minutes.

 - Add the cumin, paprika, pepper flakes, cilantro and garlic and stir for 1 minute.
 Add the tomatoes and cook for a couple of minutes more, stirring occasionally.
-Add the chickpeas and enough of their cooking liquid to cover by 2 inches, raise the heat, and bring to a boil.
-(I added about 4 cups liquid total: all of the cooking liquid, which was 3 cups plus 1 cup extra water — the chickpeas were not covered by 2 inches, but it was fine.)
+Add 6 cups of the cooked chickpeas and enough of their cooking liquid to cover by 2 inches, raise the heat, and bring to a boil.
+(You’ll need about 4 cups liquid total: all of the cooking liquid, which was 3 cups plus 1 cup extra water — the chickpeas may not be covered by 2 inches, but it will be fine.)
+Season with salt to taste — I always add another teaspoon, but you may want to start with 1/2 a teaspoon and add more to taste.

 - Lower to a simmer and cook for 20 minutes.
 Put 2 ladles of soup in a blender or food mill and purée — careful: it’s hot.
 (I used an immersion blender and puréed partially.)
 Return to the soup pot and stir in to thicken the leblebi slightly.
 Taste for seasonings and add water or any reserved cooking liquid if it’s too thick.
 Note: When reheating, you most likely will need to add water to achieve desired consistency.